Company Detail

 WHAT WILL I BE DOING?

-CHI is looking for a full-time Shelter Manager for our Middle Island location.
+CHI is looking for a full-time Case Manager for our Medford location.
 You will be responsible for ensuring that all program participants are provided with the services necessary to promote personal and economic independence, to have skills required to obtain, maintain, and retain permanent housing, and are living in well-maintained units.
-You will be responsible for overseeing maintenance of operations and ensuring a safe, secure environment for shelter residents and staff.
-This is accomplished by performing the following functions:

 ANYTHING ELSE?